jason-xxl/methodman/README.md

 3. By normal practice, you will need to change your main logic to receive dependency as extra param, to allow mocking in unittest.

-However, for Step 3, Methodman can make thing easier.
-You don't really need to change your logic function's signature to add an extra param for receiving dependency.
-You just need to monkey patch the function where you receive the object, either object constructor, or a singelton getter.
-Simply let it response with your mock object under the interface in Step 1 in your unittest, and that's all.
-No need to refactor main logic for mocking.
+However, for Step 3, Methodman makes it easier.
+You can just patch the function where you receive the object, either object constructor, or a singelton getter.
+Simply hijack it to response with your mock object, and that's all.
+No need to refactor main logic for enable mocking.

 What about mocking an exported channel without significant refactoring?
 I'm not sure yet.
 Please share with me if you got idea.